Cal Facts (Updated as of spring 2026)

 No. 1

-When averaged across the leading rankings of higher-education institutions in the United States and around the world, Berkeley is the #1 public university and ranks amongst the very best universities on the planet.
+When averaged across the leading rankings of higher-education institutions, Berkeley is the #1 public university and ranks amongst the very best universities on the planet.

 SEE THE METHODOLOGY BEHIND OUR AVERAGED RANKINGS.